catdawg/typedcomm/README.md

 # API

-This library provides two main functionalities, one is a function that is used to request.
-It looks like this:
+This library provides two main functionalities, one is a function that is used to request (RequestFunction) and another is used to respond (AddResponderFunction).

 ## RequestFunction